cmatthewbrooks/r2kit/docs/LIBINFO.md

 # Library Information

+## Status

+Currently, there are only library signature hashes for the Visual C Compiler.
+Please submit issues or pull requests for additional signature hash files.

 ## Visual C/C++ Library Notes

 The earliest Visual Studio library code for which signatures have been created in this repository is VC 6.0.
 Historical information for Visual C/C++ can be found at these references: